franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 For larger Component Libraries you will have a greater experience with writing and maintaining CSS.
 You will avoid completely some CSS exclusive problems such as:

-- Global Scope and rule collisions
+- Global Scope and rule collisions.
-- Specificity (inline-styles have maximum specificity, **CSS-in-JS** libraries simulate this)
+- Specificity (inline-styles have maximum specificity, **CSS-in-JS** libraries simulate this).
-- Style composition, I believe that regular Javascript object composition is better than CSS cascading global composition model, plus you can create a custom system that fits your team and your business logic, remember, it's regular Javascript.
+- Style composition.
+I believe that regular Javascript object composition is better than CSS cascading global composition model, plus you can create a custom system that fits your team and your business logic (remember, it's regular Javascript).
 You can easily publish your Themes as private NPM packages internally to shared them among Applications.

 While regular inline-styles will go a long way, you will most likely need features that inline-styles do not provide and that regular CSS do such as pseudo selectors like `:hover` and media queries.
-To solve this problem and provide better Developer Experience overall is that **CSS-in-JS** exist.
+To solve this problem and provide better Developer Experience overall is that **CSS-in-JS** exists.

 I recommend going for [Emotion][5] or [Styled-components][6] since they are very mature and feature rich, have